Identify the following situations as an example of a negative or a positive externality:

 Identify whether the market supply curve will shift right or left or will stay the same for the following:

-- Firms in an industry are required to pay a fine for their emissions of carbon dioxide.
+- Firms in an industry are required to pay a fine for their carbon dioxide emissions.

 - Companies are sued for polluting the water in a river.

-- Power plants in a specific city are not required to address the impact of their emissions on the quality of air.
+- Power plants in a specific city are not required to address the impact of their air quality emissions.

 - Companies that use fracking to remove oil and gas from rock are required to clean up the damage.

-The supply and demand conditions for a manufacturing firm are given in Table 12.5.
-The third column represents a supply curve without taking the social cost of pollution into account.
-The fourth column represents the supply curve when the firm is required to take the social cost of pollution into account.
+Table 12.5 provides the supply and demand conditions for a manufacturing firm.
+The third column represents a supply curve without accounting for the social cost of pollution.
+The fourth column represents the supply curve when the firm is required to account for the social cost of pollution.
 Identify the equilibrium before the social cost of production is included and after the social cost of production is included.

 |Price||Quantity Demanded||Quantity Supplied without paying the cost of the pollution||Quantity Supplied after paying the cost of the pollution|